-Super-Accurate GPS Chips Coming to Smartphones in 2018
+Superaccurate GPS Chips Coming to Smartphones in 2018

 Though there are advanced systems that use L5 on the market now, these are generally for industrial purposes, such as oil and gas exploration.
 Broadcom’s BCM47755 is the first mass-market chip that uses both L1 and L5.

 Broadcom had to get the improved accuracy to work within a smartphone’s limited power budget.
-Fundamentally, that came down to three things: moving to a more power-efficient 28-nanometer chip manufacturing process, adopting a new radio architecture (which Broadcom would not disclose details of), and designing a power-saving dual-core sensor hub.
+Fundamentally, that came down to three things: moving to a more power-efficient 28-nanometer-chip manufacturing process, adopting a new radio architecture (which Broadcom would not disclose the details of), and designing a power-saving dual-core sensor hub.
 In total, they add up to a 50 percent power savings over Broadcom’s previous, less accurate chip.

 In smartphones, sensor hubs take the raw data from the system’s sensors and process it to provide only the information the phone’s applications processor needs, thereby taking the computational burden and its accompanying power draw off of the applications processor.
 For instance, a sensor hub might monitor the accelerometer looking for signs that you had flipped your phone’s orientation from vertical to horizontal.
 It would then just send the applications processor the equivalent of the word “horizontal” instead of a stream of complex accelerations.

 The sensor hub in the BCM47755 takes advantage of the ARM’s “big.LITTLE” design—a dual-core architecture in which a simple low-power processor core is paired with a more complex core.
-The low-power core, in this case an ARM Cortex M-0, handles simple continuous tasks.
+The low-power core, in this case an ARM Cortex M-0, handles simple, continuous tasks.
 The more powerful but power-hungry core, a Cortex M-4, comes in only when it’s needed.

 The BCM4775 is just the latest development in a global push for centimeter-level navigation accuracy.
-Bosch, Geo++, Mitsubishi Electric, and U-blox, established a joint venture called Sapcorda Services in August, to provide centimeter-level accuracy.
+Bosch, Geo++, Mitsubishi Electric, and U-blox established a joint venture called Sapcorda Services in August, to provide centimeter-level accuracy.
 Sapcorda seems to depend on using ground stations to measure errors in GPS and Galileo satellite signals due to atmospheric distortions.
 Those measurements would then be sent to receivers in handsets and other systems to improve accuracy.

-Japan’s US $1.9-billion Qasi-Zenith Satellite System (QZSS) also relies on error correction, but additionally improves on urban navigation by adding a set of satellites that guarantees one is visible directly overhead even in the densest part of Tokyo.
+Japan’s US $1.9 billion Quasi-Zenith Satellite System (QZSS) also relies on error correction, but it additionally improves on urban navigation by adding a set of satellites that guarantees one is visible directly overhead even in the densest part of Tokyo.
 The third of those four satellites launched in August.
 A fourth is planned for October, and the system is to come online in 2018.

 Comments